capjamesg/web-feed-recovery/README.md

 ]
 ```

-The key-value pairs are the found feed URL mapped to the found MIME type, if a feed was found through HTTP header discovery.
+The key-value pairs are the found feed URL mapped to the found MIME type.

+MIME types are only added if a feed was found through HTTP header discovery.
+Otherwise, the MIME type will be null.

 ## Algorithm